videotech-org/docs/docs/01-video-player/embed-using-js-code-snippet.md

 # Embed video player using code snippet

-To embed Veedmo video player using manual JavaScript configuration you need to add, to your website, specially prepared JavaScript code snippet and manually set all player options in it.
+To embed Veedmo video player using manual JavaScript configuration you need to add, to your website, specially prepared JavaScript code snippet and manually set all configuration options in it.

 ## JavaScript code snippet (sample)